- What are the steps involved in grading a phone card?

 Q. What are the directions for submitting a card for grading?

 The customer should carefully examine and document the cards they want to submit for grading.
 Each card should be protected inside a sleeve or similar cover to keep it from scratching during transit.
-The card should then be packaged appropriately along with the packing slip form and mailed to Phone Card Grading.
+The card should then be packaged appropriately along with the packing slip form and mailed with a tracking number and insurance to Phone Card Grading.
 Payment for authentication, grading, and slabbing may be made online.

 Q. How is shipping handled?